 With 2.2 billion Christians across the world, nearly one third of the global population believe in Christ.
-There are Christians in some of the world's most remote, most dangerous and hardest to reach corners.
+There are Christians in some of the world's most remote, most dangerous and hardest to reach corners of the earth.

 What's more, within the Church we have a wide range of skills.
-We have people who can do everything from build houses and fly planes to offering counselling and managing finances.
+We have people who can do everything from building houses and flying planes to offering counselling and managing finances.
 Together we're well equipped to meet the challenges of our time.

-In 1 Corinthians 12:4 we are told "4 There are different kinds of gifts, but the same Spirit distributes them.
-5 There are different kinds of service, but the same Lord.
-6 There are different kinds of working, but in all of them and in everyone it is the same God at work."
+In 1 Corinthians 12:4 we are told "There are different kinds of gifts, but the same Spirit distributes them.
+5There are different kinds of service, but the same Lord.
+6There are different kinds of working, but in all of them and in everyone it is the same God at work."